 Avoid the "Dictionary" Introduction

 Giving the dictionary definition of words related to the research problem may appear appropriate because it is important to define specific words or phrases with which readers may be unfamiliar.
 However, anyone can look a word up in the dictionary and a general dictionary is not a particularly authoritative source.
 It doesn't take into account the context of your topic and doesn't offer particularly detailed information.
 Also, placed in the context of a particular discipline, a term may have a different meaning than what is found in a general dictionary.
 If you feel that you must seek out an authoritative definition, try to find one that is from subject specific dictionaries or encyclopedias [e.g., if you are a sociology student, search for dictionaries of sociology].
-These can be found by searching the Credo Reference database.

 When Do I Begin?